dylanized/wp-lipsum/readme.txt

 [lipsum t=ol r=3]
 You can also use “t” and “r” as parameter shortcuts.

+= Image Dimensions =

+For the image templates, you can also pass in custom dimensions with the "width", "height" and "align" parameters (shorcuts w, h and a).
+This works for the img, caption, portfolio & portfolio_item, and gallery & gallery_item templates.

+[lipsum template=img width=300 height=150]

+[lipsum t=caption w=300 h=150 a=right]

+[lipsum t=gallery w=500 h=220]

+[lipsum t=portfolio w=100 h=100]

+Align can be "left", "right", "center" or "none".
+The dimensions default to 200x200, and alignleft.

+= Lipsum Templates =

-Here are the full pages you can call:
+Here are the full lipsum pages you can call:

 Basic Content – “basic”
 Aux Content – “aux”